-In this multi-part series, we will highlight some of the key contract issues for today’s business owners, including the following topics:
+In this multi-part series, we will highlight key contract issues for today’s business owners, including:

-As a business owner, the indemnification clause is one that you will encounter with increasing frequency.
-In the past, these clauses were relatively uncommon in contracts, but they have been forcing their way into contracts more and more often – and are now widely-considered to be a typical or normal provision.
+As a business owner, the indemnification clause is one that you will encounter frequently.
+In the past, these clauses were relatively uncommon in contracts, but they have been forcing their way into contracts more and more often – and are now widely considered to be a typical provision.

-In this sense, indemnification can best be thought of as a risk-shifting device, where one party agrees to shift the risk of litigation or other loss to the indemnifying party.
-One example is a commercial lease agreement in which the renter is asked to agree to indemnify the landlord if a third-party sues the landlord because of an incident that occurred on the property, such as a trip-and-fall accident by a visitor.
+In this sense, indemnification can be thought of as a risk-shifting device: one party agrees to shift the risk of litigation or other loss to the indemnifying party.
+One example is a commercial lease agreement in which the renter is asked to agree to indemnify the landlord if a third party sues the landlord because of an incident that occurred on the property, such as a trip-and-fall accident by a visitor.

 Typically, these clauses will contain phrases containing the words “to hold harmless” or “to secure against loss or damage.”
 They are usually a standalone provision within larger contracts or terms and conditions, and are usually labeled conspicuously.